Animal Trafficking 'Kingpin' Arrested in Thailand

 "In a nutshell, I can't think of anything in the past five years that has been this significant," Matthew Pritchett, Freeland's director of communications told The Associated Press of Boonchai's arrest.

-Boonchai dealt with large quantities of pangolins, tigers and lions, smuggling the contraband across the Mekong River and on to dealers in Laos, Vietnam and China, says the group.
-But The Guardian reports his main products were allegedly rhino horns and elephant tusks, amounting to thousands of tons.
+Boonchai dealt with large quantities of pangolins, tigers and lions, smuggling the contraband across the Mekong river and on to dealers in Laos, Vietnam and China, says the group.
+But, The Guardian reports, his main products were allegedly rhino horns and elephant tusks, amounting to thousands of tons.

-He denies the charges against him, reports The AP, which carry a possible prison term of four years and a $1,300 fine.
-But he could face even more prison time as police consider money-laundering and customs violation charges.
+He denies the charges against him, reports the AP, which carry a possible prison term of four years and a $1,300 fine.
+But he could face even more prison time as police consider money laundering and customs violation charges.

 The Guardian wrote about his family in a 2016 article headlined, "The crime family at the centre of Asia's animal trafficking network."